fsmosca/player-performance/README.md

 * Install `player-performance` package from [pypi](https://pypi.org/project/player-performance/) with the following command from command line.
 `pip install -U player-performance`

+This package is dependent on [python chess](https://python-chess.readthedocs.io/en/latest/) and [pandas](https://pandas.pydata.org/) libraries.
+These libararies are automatically installed when `player-performance` is installed.

 ## Run from command line

 ### Sample 1